 You can also provide guests with water or soda in the fridge and tea (by including a tea kettle and tea bags).

 If you want to go the extra mile, you can even ask your guests if they have a beverage preference.

 For instance, if someone says they enjoy red wine, you can leave them a bottle as a welcome gift as long as you’re not violating any laws.
 In the United States, the drinking age is 21, so you may run the risk of serving a minor if you’re not careful.
-You can avoid this by making it a house rule that the primary guest has to be at least 25 years old and not renting out to younger groups.
+You can avoid this by making it an Airbnb house rule that the primary guest has to be at least 25 years old and not renting out to younger groups.